It's true that bike helmets are unquestionably the most important accessories to include in your safety kit.

 What’s the Right Bike Helmet for Cyclists?

 A good bike helmet is the one that fits well.
 It shouldn’t be too big or too small.
-You can check this guide to learn how to measures a bike helmet.
+You can click here to learn how to measure a bike helmet.
 The guide will help you to choose a helmet that fits straight out of the box.

 From a design standpoint, a good helmet should feature the right material built.
 Make sure the shell is made of impact-resistant plastic.
 The liner underneath the shell should have a shock-absorbing foam.
 And the polypropylene or nylon straps should be strong and durable enough to stand up to elements like dust and moisture.